 Janyu blinked and then did as he was told.
 "Like this?"
 There was no reply from the device but there was one form his computer as his room was filled with a bright white light.
-In one second, the bee from outside saw his human friend standing in his room with a flying digital creature and the next, they were both gone.
+One second, the bee from outside saw his human friend standing in his room with a floating digital creature and the next, they were both gone.

-The bee seemed to shrug as it buzzed back out into the crops.
+The bee seemed to shrug as it buzzed back towards the crops.

 August 1, 1973: London, England – 7:29 AM